Chandrayaan-2 moon mission aims to show India's space prowess | The China Post

 Fifty years after US astronauts Neil Armstrong and Buzz Aldrin stepped foot on the lunar surface in a giant leap for mankind during the Apollo 11 mission, spacefaring nations have once again been turning their focus and resources toward the moon.

-On Sunday, India is planning to launch its second unmanned lunar mission, named Chandrayaan-2 or “moon craft” in Sanskrit language.
+On Sunday, India is planning to launch its second unmanned lunar mission, named Chandrayaan-2 or “mooncraft” in the Sanskrit language.
 The mission aims to land a rover near the moon’s south pole for the first time ever.

 Read more: #Modi2Moon: What’s up with India’s space ambitions?